FuelLabs/sway/docs/src/basics/structs_tuples_and_enums.md

 Key points to note:

-- You must import all of the enums for use instead of just the `Error`
+- You must import all of the enums you need instead of just the `Error` enum
 - The lines may get unnecessarily long (depending on the names)
 - The syntax is not the most ergonomic